JackFWard/An-introduction-to-data-science-in-R-for-geoscientists/README.md

-# "An introduction to data science in R for geoscientists" workshop installation instructions
+# "An introduction to data science in R for geoscientists"

+Welcome!
+This GitHub repository contains copies of the workshop data files and scripts.
+I have also included R and RStudio installation instructions below.
+Please contact me at jack.ward1@uqconnect.edu.au if you have any questions or comments.

+# R and RStudio installation instructions

 ## Step 1: Install R